Shermon Tang

-Actually, Shermon's childhood ambition was to become a lawyer or a nurse.
+Shermon's childhood ambition was to become a lawyer or a nurse.
 But as a child, she took part in Kelly Chen's debut movie "Whatever Will Be, Will Be" (also starring Aaron Kwok).
 "At the time, there was a big group of kids and we were all happily singing and dancing without a care.
 Acting gives me a huge sense of satisfaction!" she recalls.
-In 2006, Shermon finds herself on the smaller screen as she plays Lawrence Cheng's younger sister Ko Yau Ching in Welcome to the House (2006).
+In 2006, Shermon found herself on the smaller screen as she played Lawrence Cheng's younger sister Ko Yau Ching in Welcome to the House.

-Tang is daughter of TVB actor Tang Ying Mun (English Tang) and married Andrew Joy on March 6, 2011.
+Tang is daughter of TVB actor Tang Ying Mun (English Tang) and married Andrew Joy on 6 March 2011.